TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptObjects/RenderingContent/Index.rst

 			}
 		}

-   This code will probably look a pretty abstract to you right now.
+   This code will probably look pretty abstract to you right now.
    What it does is to reference the images that were related to a given page in the "media" field.
 It takes each of these images and resizes them to a maximum width of 500 pixels.
 Each image is wrapped in a :code:`<div>` tag.

+- :ref:`FLUIDTEMPLATE <t3tsref:cobj-fluidtemplate>` renders a template with
+  the template engine Fluid with variables and data that you define - as previously discussed in the ":ref:`insert-content-in-a-template`" chapter.

 - :ref:`TEMPLATE <t3tsref:cobj-template>` replaces markers in a
-  HTML template with content coming from the TYPO3 CMS database, as was discussed in the ":ref:`insert-content-in-a-template`" chapter.
+  HTML template.